August 8, 2025

 What is an Employee Incentive Program?

 An employee incentive program is a system designed to motivate and reward employees for meeting business and personal goals.
 Now, these are extra perks.
-Employees receive a salary and benefits just for showing up and doing their job—employee incentive programs inspire your workforce to go above and beyond their job descriptions.

 There are no one-size-fits-all goals or incentives.
 The purpose, scope, and rewards will all be specific to your unique industry, situation, and workforce.
+Using an employee survey can help you identify what motivates your employees, tailor your incentive programs, and improve employee satisfaction.

-For example, your employees might be overworking themselves and neglecting their health, and the sick days could add up and lead to long-term burnout and attrition.
-A wellness incentive program could inspire your employees to participate in a daily steps or healthy-eating challenge by rewarding them with gym passes, health gadgets, or meal box subscriptions.
+A wellness incentive program could inspire your employees to participate in a daily steps challenge or healthy-eating challenge by rewarding them with gym passes, health gadgets, or meal box subscriptions.

 Do Employee Incentive Programs Work?